gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ```

 - Copy the below contents into a file called p1.yml
-- Use your favorite method to do this or use "sudo tee" as in the invenotry section.
+- Use your favorite method to do this or use "sudo tee" as in the inventory section.

 ```
 ---